 What other examples would you add?
 As mentioned above, please feel free to contribute to the list by adding a comment below.

 Additionally, keep an eye out in the coming weeks for follow-up lists that will highlight other interesting CBE resources, initiatives, and difference-makers!
-And be sure to check back for the final publication, which will be launched in mid-July.

 This post is part of a series focused on competency-based education in partnership with XQ Institute.
 The series highlights findings from research and interviews conducted during the development of the upcoming white paper, “Show What You Know: The State of Competency-Based Education.”